Computing science doctoral student receives top dissertation award

 Of his dissertation win, he says: “I am truly honored and humbled to receive this award.
 I am also extremely grateful for the opportunity to work at SFU with some of the smartest people in this area, to whom I largely owe this success.”

 Alhashim has co-authored, among others, two SIGGRAPH papers, two SIGGRAPH Asia papers, and journal articles in Computer Graphics Forum and The Visual Computer.
-His dissertation supervisor was professor Richard Zhang.

 The Alain Fournier Ph.D.
 Dissertation Annual Award rewards an exceptional computer graphics Ph.D. dissertation defended in a Canadian University over the previous year.
 The winning dissertation is selected through a juried process by a selection committee consisting of accomplished researchers in computer graphics.